 There are two ways you could go about this: rewarding agents on an individual basis or highlighting team successes.
 You could combine these approaches, but by and large, you’ll need to choose one or the other.

 For many companies, this is the biggest sticking point: not knowing how to establish criteria for recognition and rewards.
 There are three basic methods for determining who gets what and when, which we’ll describe below.

 Agents with the highest QA scores

 If agents receive QA scores on a weekly or monthly basis, you could simply pick the person with the highest QA score for a given period.
-The downside to this method is the impersonal nature of it.
+The downside to this method is its impersonal nature.
 QA scores are often based on metrics such as “Was the agent polite?” and “Did the agent offer to complete the transaction?”
-Quality measures like these can’t capture an individual agent’s uniquely valuable approach to service delivery.
+Quality measures like these can’t capture an individual agent’s uniquely valuable approach to service.

 Team leaders’ subjective picks

-The third method is to use customer feedback, collected in real time on the front line, to guide your rewards program.
-Not only is the data personalized and plentiful (40% or more of customers respond to survey requests), but there’s never any question as to who should receive rewards.
-The combined benefits of a feedback-based rewards program make it a particularly effective way to drive employee engagement and performance.
+The third method is to use real-time customer feedback to guide your rewards program.
+Not only is the data personalized and plentiful, but there’s never any question as to who should receive rewards.
+The combined benefits of a feedback-based rewards program make it a particularly effective way to drive agent engagement.

-This will depend on both your budgetary constraints and the culture you want to build in your contact center.
-If budget isn’t an issue, physical rewards are excellent—a cup of coffee, a free lunch—as are points that accrue and can later be spent on larger rewards such as a five-star dinner for two, a weekend getaway, free airline flights, etc.
+What will serve as rewards depends on both your budgetary constraints and the culture you want to build.
+If budget isn’t an issue, physical rewards are excellent — a cup of coffee, a free lunch — as are points that accrue and can later be spent on larger rewards such as a five-star dinner for two, a weekend getaway, and airline flights.

-You could also offer your own brand’s products (as Brooklinen, Lane Bryant, and others do), which is a more cost-effective approach.
+You could also offer your own brand’s products, which is a more cost-effective approach.
 It offers another important benefit as well: firsthand product knowledge that strengthens agents’ brand pride and results in a better service experience for the customer.
 It’s important, however, to consider the business you’re in.
 Are your products truly aspirational?
 If they don’t line up with your agents’ interests and lifestyles, they won’t light a fire under your team.

 Job perks make great rewards, too.
 Give an agent the CEO’s parking spot for a day, a two-hour lunch break, an extra day of vacation, a late start on Monday, or an early dismissal on Friday.
-These types of rewards don’t cost much, if anything, but they have tremendous value for employees.
+These types of rewards don’t cost much if anything at all, but they have tremendous value for employees.

 In a Gallup survey, 28% of employees indicated the most memorable recognition they received came from their manager; 24% of employees cited recognition from the CEO.

-When asked which types of recognition were most memorable, respondents ranked physical or monetary rewards near the bottom of the list (5th out of six).
+When asked which types of recognition were most memorable, respondents ranked physical or monetary rewards near the bottom of the list (fifth out of six).

 No matter which way you’re leaning, think creatively.
 Be daring.
 Even with limited resources, you can establish a powerful rewards program that energizes your customer service team and keeps them focused on larger brand goals.